 Camel Beach is a distant sandy beach in the southwest.
 Locals say the sea there is warmer.
 It’s called Camel Beach since touring camels are waiting to take you for a ride over the sand!

 Camel Beach has a natural shallow bay, where a cooling sea breeze picks up in the afternoon.
 It’s about a half mile west of Bodrum in the bay next to Gümbet Beach, within walking distance of some beautiful mandarin groves.
-It’s a great beach for windsurfing.
+It’s the beach for windsurfing.

 As you follow the peninsula west, Yahsi Beach is a large beach with very deep water.
 You can reach Yahsi Beach via minibus (dolmus) from Bodrum’s main bus station.
 It’s in the bay next to Bitez Beach.

-I love exploring Bodrum beaches and cherish the time spent in Turkey!
+I love exploring Bodrum and cherish the time spent in Turkey!